MA and PsyD Programs in School Psychology

 - Students will obtain and apply knowledge of varied models and methods of assessment that can be used to identify strengths and needs in understanding problems and monitoring progress.

-- Students will obtain knowledge of and to implement evidence based services for prevention, crisis intervention and psychological intervention to promote mental health and physical well-being of students.
+- Students will obtain knowledge of and implement evidence-based services for prevention, crisis intervention, and psychological intervention to promote the mental health and physical well-being of students.